astonehall/easy-clickaway/README.md

 # Clickaway hook demo - React + TypeScript + Vite

-Small demo to demenstrate the easy click away hook.
+Small demo to demonstrate the click away hook.

 If you just need the hook feel free to grab it from [/src/hooks](https://github.com/astonehall/easy-clickaway/blob/main/src/hooks/useClickAway.ts)